 Did you know that you can write and send emails with just a few clicks in Close?
 Learn more about our email features here.

-You can create cold email pitch templates and use bulk emails or automated email sequences to automate the busywork, and instead focus on those steps of the sales process where real human interaction is most impactful.
+You can create cold email pitch templates and use bulk emails or automated email workflows to automate the busywork, and instead focus on those steps of the sales process where real human interaction is most impactful.

 3. Get feedback

 Show your outbound cold emails to different people, especially current clients of yours with whom you have a good relationship.
 Ask them: "Would you reply to this?
 What's unclear?
 What would you change?"
 If you have investors, ask them the same questions.
 Get feedback.
 Edit/Iterate/Test.

 Don’t blast out hundreds (or even thousands) of emails when you’re just getting started.
 Your goal here is to find out what works, while at the same time having enough resources to follow up properly with those prospects who respond.

 Close makes it easy to create and send out email templates to your leads.
 Sign up for a free 14-day trial of Close to test out this feature for yourself.

 5. On the following day, look at the two most important metrics

 b.
 Response rates benchmark: 10–30%